crflanigan/IronPath/replit.md

-# IronPup - Progressive Web App Workout Tracker
+# IronPath - Progressive Web App Workout Tracker

 ## Overview

-IronPup is a modern Progressive Web App (PWA) designed to replicate and enhance the YMCA workout experience.
+IronPath is a modern Progressive Web App (PWA) designed to replicate and enhance the YMCA workout experience.
 Built with React and TypeScript, it provides a mobile-first, offline-capable workout tracking solution with calendar-based scheduling, detailed exercise logging, and comprehensive progress tracking.

 ## System Architecture